-Kapsch TrafficCom's contract will expire in 2023.
-The Authority transitioned the Kapsch TrafficCom services to Electronic Transaction Consultants LLC subsequent to June 30, 2023.
+The Authority transitioned the Kapsch TrafficCom services to Quarterhill Inc. (formerly known as Electronic Transaction Consultants, LLC) on September 1, 2023.

 The preparation of this report on a timely basis was made possible by the dedicated service of the entire staff of KYTC.
 We would also like to express sincere appreciation to all employees who contributed to its preparation.